 How much your health will affect your price will depend on your illness.
 If it’s mild, you might get away without having to pay extra.
 If it’s moderate, you may have to pay an increase.
-If it’s a severe case, you’ll be hit with a premium increase – and you may be declined or postponed by the insurer you apply to.
+If it’s a severe case, you’ll face a premium increase – or the insurer may decline or postpone your application.

 Sometimes, the insurers will essentially hedge their bets to see how you respond to any treatment or how you’re doing six months down the line.

-The insurer will also probably request a PMAR (Private Medical Attendants Report), which is a medical questionnaire that they send to your GP.
+The insurer will also probably request a PMAR (Private Medical Attendants Report), a medical questionnaire that they send to your GP.

 The questions ask: